Skip to content

 There was a coach already waiting to take us to the hostel to quickly drop off our baggage, and then on to the start of trail, a good hour’s drive away.

 After trail we had the opportunity to visit the Hillswick Wildlife Sanctuary, which was hosting a grey seal, and the caretakers passionately told us all about it.
-Others were crazy enough to take a dip in the cold sea…
+Some others were crazy enough to take a dip in the cold sea…

 By sheer coincidence, just before we were about to leave for dinner, the Lerwick Midsummer Carnival parade passed right by our hostel.
 As so much on Shetland, it was very Viking themed!